-- If other people around you complain of being irritated or fed-up of hearing your stories.
+- If other people around you complain of being irritated or fed-up with hearing your stories.

 - If you think that your friends or family neglects your worries related to your health.

-- If you plan for certain activities thinking that you have a disease and you will die in the next few days.
+- If you plan for certain activities thinking that you have a disease and die in the next few days.